LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Live chat operations/automatic-messages-configuration-guide.md

 | This message is displayed when the chat is transferred to a different agent due to a problem connecting to the assigned agent. | Engagement re-queued by system | There is a problem connecting with {name}.
 Please wait while your chat is transferred to another agent. | {name} |
 | This messages is displayed when an agent accepts the chat. | Agent accepts the engagement | You are now chatting with {name}. | {name} |
 | This message is displayed when the chat has been disconnected. | Engagement disconnected | Sorry, our chat session has ended unexpectedly.
 Come chat with us again for further assistance. |  |

+{: .notice}
+In AC site setting, we have "messaging.brand.shift.delay.epoch.seconds", which can be -1 if the brand is online or some value which indicates when the brand will be online.
+Estimated time to response is calculated based on the shiftDelay value.

 ### Non-responsive messages